stanley-1/tp/docs/UserGuide.md

 * The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Dates can have a name to associate them with a specific event (eg. Birthday, Meetup, Anniversary).
+* The name associated with the event can only be up to 50 characters long.
 * Date must be presented in `YYYY-MM-DD` format.
 * Dates can be recurring, either monthly or yearly, by adding `:monthly` or `:yearly` behind the date.
 * Each call of `edit INDEX [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​` will replace all previous dates.